 This means every single one of us needs to be able to network

 For many, the word “networking” may conjure up images of early starts, boring conference rooms, name badges and mediocre coffee.
 However, networking doesn’t just mean formal, membership-only networking groups.
 Networking is primarily about establishing and building relationships with other people.
 People who may be influential in your industry, who may have an expertise you don’t have but need to tap in to, who you might want to buy from, sell to or collaborate with.

 However, it doesn’t have to solely mean people who are external to your business or work environment.
 What about the people who work with you?
 It doesn’t matter if it’s your business, and these people are your staff (though, you should automatically be networking with them), or you’re that member of staff.
 No matter who you are, where you are in your career, or what you do, you should be establishing and building relationships with your co-workers.
 With all that said, here are our top 3 reasons why we think YOU should be networking.

 Whilst this might not feature on some people’s lists of priorities, here at People Matters we think it’s the most important reason.

 When you network, whether internally or externally, you can’t help but learn.
 It might be learning what another department does and how your role fits in to the overall structure of an organisation.
-It might be learning how to better handle your mileage or expenses claims.
+You may also want to improve upon skills like handling mileage or expense claims by focusing on these areas, which will benefit you professionally as well!
 Perhaps you’ll pick up tips for managing long term absences at work.

 Whatever it is, and whatever the situation, there is always the chance to learn – whether formally through workshops, more casually through learning points and other member presentations, or by asking individuals specific questions.